Scheduled workshops

 About the workshop:

-Participants: Postgraduate Students / Staff
+Participants: Undergraduate Students

 Face-to-Face